tomcl/issie/README-Team6.md

 Rhea Khoury's work:
 * Added SmartHelper functions
-* Full Smart port Reorder (works for all edges of two components)
+* Full Smart port Reorder (works for multiple edges of two components)
 * Implemented MUX flipping (Added some of these functions in Smart Helpers)
 * Implemented smart port Reorder for multiple components (Added an extra test for that) (Second half of SmartPortReorder.fs)
 * Added keyboard shortcuts for test in Renderer.fs and Sheet Update.